francescoferrini/sp4lp/README.md

-# GNNs Meet Sequence Models Along the Shortest-Path: An Expressive method for Link Prediction
+# Improving expressivity in Link Prediction with GNNs via the Shortest Path

-## Anonymized Repository for NeurIPS 2025 Submission
+## Anonymized Repository for ICLR 2026
+Submission

 This repository contains the source code and instructions to reproduce the experiments for our NeurIPS 2025 submission.